 Also, avoid giving your cockatiel food that is too hard or dry because this can easily cause them to choke.

-On the other hand, there is a variety of safe foods that you can provide to your cockatiel.
-This include, cooked rice, pasta, oatmeal, fruits, vegetables, etc.
+On the other hand, there are a variety of safe foods that you can provide to your cockatiel.
+This includes cooked rice, pasta, oatmeal, fruits, vegetables, etc.